teholm/aws-well-architected-labs/Reliability/200_Testing_for_Resiliency_of_EC2/README.md

 ## Prequisites:

 * An
-[AWS Account](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html) that you are able to use for tesintg, that is not used for production or other purposes.
+[AWS Account](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html) that you are able to use for testing, that is not used for production or other purposes.
 * An Identity and Access Management (IAM) user or federated credentials into that account that has permissions to create Amazon Virtual Private Cloud(s) (VPCs), including subnets, security groups, internet gateways, NAT Gateways, Elastic IP Addresses, and route tables.
 The credentials must also be able to create the database subnet group needed for a Multi-AZ RDS instance.
-The credential will need permissions to create IAM Role, instance profiles, AWS Auto Scaling lanch configurations, application load balancers, auto scaling group, and EC2 instances.
+The credential will need permissions to create IAM Role, instance profiles, AWS Auto Scaling launch configurations, application load balancers, auto scaling group, and EC2 instances.
 * An IAM user or federated credentials into that account that has permissions to deploy the deployment automation, which consists of IAM service linked roles, AWS Lambda functions, and an AWS Step Functions state machine to execute the deployment.

 NOTE: You will be billed for any applicable AWS resources used if you complete this lab that are not covered in the [AWS Free Tier](https://aws.amazon.com/free/).